Dutch government-in-exile

-The Dutch government-in-exile (Nederlandse regering in ballingschap), also known as the London Cabinet (Londens kabinet), was the government in exile of the Netherlands, supervised by Queen Wilhelmina, that fled to London after the German invasion of the country during World War II on 10 May 1940.
+The Dutch government-in-exile (Nederlandse regering in ballingschap), also known as the London Cabinet (Londens kabinet), was the government in exile of the Netherlands, supervised by Queen Wilhelmina, that fled to London after the German invasion of the country during World War II on 4 May 1940.
 The government had control over the Free Dutch Forces.

-Background and exile
+Invasion and exile

 Stratton House on Piccadilly by Green Park, where the Dutch government-in-exile was based.

 Until 1940, the Netherlands was a neutral country that was generally on good terms with Germany.
-On 10 May 1940, Germany invaded the Netherlands.
+On 10 May 1940 Germany invaded the Netherlands.
 Queen Wilhelmina fled the country aboard the British destroyer HMS Hereward, arriving in London on 13 May.
 The Dutch armed forces surrendered two days later as they had been unable to withstand the speed of Germany's Blitzkrieg style attack.
-In London, the queen took charge of the Dutch government-in-exile, which was established at Stratton House in the Piccadilly area of London, opposite Green Park.
-Initially, their hope was that France would regroup and liberate the country.
-Although there was such an attempt, it soon failed, and the Allied forces were surrounded and forced to evacuate at Dunkirk.
-The Dutch armed forces in the Netherlands except for those occupying Zeeland surrendered on 15 May 1940.

-To safeguard the succession, the heir to the throne, Princess Juliana, along with her family, was sent farther away to Canada, where they spent the war.
+To safeguard the succession, the heir to the throne, Princess Juliana, along with her family, was sent farther away to Canada, where they stayed the rest of the war in-exile.